Separating our worth from our achievements

 But to get there, we have to embrace the initial discomfort that rest may bring up.
 The guilt and shame that come with doing nothing.
 The uncomfortable feelings we may have been avoiding.
 And the strong urge we may feel to go back into doing mode.

-It is like we have to teach our nervous system that it is safe to take a break.
+It is like we have to teach our nervous system that it is safe to take a break after a lifetime of conditioning that tells us it is not.
 That our world won´t crumble when we decide to take care of our bodies and minds.
 In fact, the opposite is often true.

-When we have plenty of rest, we get to look at ourselves through the lens of calmness, and make decisions from that place.
+When we have plenty of rest, we get to look life through the lens of calmness, and make decisions from that place.

 What rest looks like is unique to each of us.
 For you it could be taking the time to drink your coffee without distractions, spending some extra time in bed, reading a book or listening to calming music.
 It may be a gentle walk or yoga class, time spent with your kids without distractions or doing puzzles.
-Learn what your body and mind need to feel at ease, to replenish and feel nourished.
+Learning what your body and mind need to feel at ease, replenished and nourished is one of the most valuable things you can do for yourself.